10 Things To Do In Cornwall

 It’s the perfect chance to find out the life of a lobster!
 The National Lobster Hatchery is on South Quay in Padstow and is a Marine Conservation site.

-• An award winning tourist attraction with a great visitor centre.
+• It is an award-winning tourist attraction with a great visitor centre.

 • It’s possible to adopt a lobster or purchase gifts at the shop, where proceeds go towards charity.